quang1225/quang1225/README.md

 - My strengths are UI/ UX, building scalable web apps + reusable components/ NPM packages and monitoring, optimizing web performance.

-- Playing with Gen AI is one of my hobby now.
+- Playing with Gen AI is one of my hobbies now.

 ---